Fall Hours: Friday - Sunday 11:00 am - 3:00 pm

 It’s been a year now, I still get emotional when we talk about it.
-I was born and raised in Big Creek, my dad worked for Edison, my Mom for US Forest Service.
+I was born and raised in Big Creek, my dad worked for Edison, my mom for the US Forest Service.
 My parents retired and built a home in Shaver Springs in the 70’s.
 Dad passed in 2001 and my husband and I moved from Bishop to be with Mom and help her with the property.
-17 acres.
-My Mom passed in 2013.
+Seventeen acres.
+My mom passed in 2013.
 My husband Steve worked for Cal Trans and retired from the Shaver yard in 2014.
 I retired from SUSD in 2018.
 This became our forever home.

 On Sept 4th, we heard there was a fire down in Camp Sierra.
 They said it was contained.
 The next day we were able to see the plumes from our front porch, which faced the East.
 We decided to put the trailer on the back of the truck so we would be ready if we had to go.
 My husband had just had an operation and he wasn’t able to move around very well yet, so I hooked up the trailer and put on the quads.

 We went to bed that night and at 3 am my husband woke me up and said we had smoke in the house.
 I immediately started putting things together and was in panic mode.
 It didn’t seem real.
 I started working in the house.
 I didn’t know where to begin.
 My important papers were a mess, so I started putting them together.
 Then I took my pictures off the walls—those are the most important things to me– our memories.
 We didn’t take any clothes.
 We were just thinking important documents, family bible, my husband’s hunting rifles, memories… As we worked packing and moving boxes toward the back porch my husband kept saying not to open the doors or go outside till we got the evacuation warning but the smoke was so thick we had to cover our faces with watered down bandanas.